What Is the Spiciest Noodles in the World?

 The spiciest noodles in the world are widely considered to be Samyang's 2x Spicy Buldak Ramen (also known as Nuclear Fire Noodles), which clock in at approximately 10,000 Scoville Heat Units (SHU) — roughly four times hotter than a jalapeño.
 In competitive rankings and food-challenge circles, Samyang's 2x version consistently comes out on top among mass-produced instant noodles available worldwide.
 For context: a jalapeño sits around 2,500–8,000 SHU, a habanero hits 100,000–350,000 SHU, and the original Buldak (Samyang Fire Noodles) is about 4,400 SHU.
 The 2x version doubles that and has been responsible for millions of social media challenge videos and more than a few urgent trips to the sink.

 We've eaten our way through the spiciest noodle lineup the world has to offer, and we brought you the definitive ranking.
+We tried the Samyang 2x Buldak ourselves — and we liked the heat enough to make it a regular in our pantry, but we loved the challenge more than the flavor.

 The top 5 spiciest noodles in the world